Yongcheng-Li/Market/README.md

 - After both agreed, the trade can be made and click on confirm when the trade is done.
 - View user profile to see the past trading information.

+While going back to previous page you can swipe to the right instead of pressing back button.
-Feel free to explore more:)
+And feel free to explore more:)